xAPI-vle/xAPI-vle-recipe/recipes/login.md

 ```
 ### Context

-[Context identifies](/common_statements.md#context) the platform that is being logged into.
-Plugin specific extensions are optional and not part of the core recipe
+[Context identifies](/common_statements.md#context) the platform that is being logged into, Moodle in this example.
+Plugin specific extensions are optional and not part of the core recipe.

 ``` javascript
 "context": {